nigelredding/act65.github.io/about.md

 * thinking and learning,
 * science on science,
 * science,
-* thinking about how to solve problems,
+* solving problem-solving,
 * thinking about which problems are important and why,
-* designing new ways of thinking (languages).
+* designing new ways of thinking (languages) about __ and about this list.

+and all the other meta things I wish I were better at.